 Submissions for the Victor K. McElheny Award should be accompanied by a 300-word statement of the significance and impact of the nominated work.
 Entrants may upload their work using the specified file formats or provide a permanent URL.

 Submissions are accepted in December and January.
-The submissions portal for the 2019 Victor K. McElheny Award is closed.
+The submissions portal for the 2020 Victor K. McElheny Award will open December 1st, 2019.

 Judging and Selection